 Calculations

-The principal shall ensure that class ranking is computed in a fair and consistent manner as provided in State Board of Education Policy GCS-L-004.
+The principal shall ensure that class ranking is computed in a fair and consistent manner as provided in State Board of Education Policy GRAD-004.
 See also policy 3400, Evaluation of Student Progress for information regarding grade scales, weights, conversions, etc. The superintendent and principal shall ensure that students and parents receive adequate notice as to how class rank is calculated and shall provide written procedures on how students with equal grades, or grades that may be perceived as equal, will be treated.
 Nothing in this policy provides a student with any legal entitlement to a particular class rank or title.
 Although the student grievance procedure provided in policy 1740/4010, Student and Parent Grievance Procedure, may be utilized to resolve disputes formally, the board encourages parents, students and principals to reach a resolution informally on any matters related to class rank.

 To be recognized for specific academic honors at graduation (valedictorian, salutatorian) students must have attended Thomasville High Schools for, at minimum, the three semesters (nine grading terms) prior to graduation.